-A: The legal bases of the Mediterranean Macroregion are the ones stated in the decree n.
+A: The legal bases of the Mediterranean Macroregion are those reported in the decree n.
 9 of 12 November 2018 of the Campania Ombudsman, proceeding Public Administration, published in BURC n.
 89 of 29 November 2018.

-Q: What tools can be used in order to follow the evolution of the Mediterranean Macroregion?
+Q: With what tools can the evolution of the Mediterranean Macroregion be followed?

 A: The Mediterranean Macroregion publishes the documentation regarding its evolution on its institutional website.

-Q: What can I do if something is not clear to me about the Mediterranean Macroregion?
+Q: If something is not clear to me about the Mediterranean Macroregion, what can I do?

 A: If something is not clear to you about the Mediterranean Macroregion, ask a specific question for clarification.
-Read the FAQ carefully and – if you want to know better or more – ask new very specific questions.
-The new questions, with the relative answers, will go to the FAQs that are constantly evolving, updating and improving, with every possible contribution from you and others.
+Read the FAQ carefully and – if you want to know more, better or more – ask new very specific questions.
+The new questions, with the relative answers, go to the FAQs that remain in continuous evolution, updating and improvement, with every possible contribution from you and others.
 By asking specific questions you get specific answers and increase knowledge and clarity.
-The FAQ on the Mediterranean Macroregion are permanent updated and improved, based on the questions but also on proposals and suggestions.
+The updating and improvement of the FAQ on the Mediterranean Macroregion are permanent, based on questions but also on proposals and suggestions.

-Q: Why the Macroregion of the Mediterranean Sea, that is Mediterranean, and not distinct areas with a smaller population and territory?
+Q: Why the Macroregion of the Mediterranean, that is Mediterranean, and not of distinct areas with a smaller population and territory?
 What can we say, in particular, of the Central Western Area of the Mediterranean or of Southern Italy (erroneously called the “Macroregion of the South of Italy”)?

 Q: Do parties play an active role in the Mediterranean Macroregion?

-A: The European and national parties (from the Mediterranean, European and non-European countries) are certainly an active part in the Mediterranean Macroregion and they too deepen the issues of the near future synergies, given the successful launch of the Mediterranean Macroregion.
-The parties, however, do not have the predominance in the Mediterranean public life nor they access through electoral lists to the Bodies of the Mediterranean Macroregion (including the Mediterranean Parliament, made up of twelve Mediterranean Parliamentarians) but through Procedures to encourage participation and meritocracy.
+A: The European and national parties (from the Mediterranean, European and non-European countries) are certainly an active part in the Mediterranean Macroregion and they too deepen the issues of the near future synergistic, given the successful launch of the Mediterranean Macroregion.
+The parties, however, do not have the predominance in Mediterranean public life nor is access through electoral lists to the Bodies of the Mediterranean Macroregion (including the Mediterranean Parliament, made up of Mediterranean Parliamentarians) but through Procedures to promote participation and meritocracy.

-A: The Mediterranean Macroregion is to protect the interests of all the citizens of the Mediterranean area and the ideal, social, historical, cultural, environmental values of the whole Mediterranean area, in a concretely subsidiary, social, participatory and supportive vision.
+A: The Mediterranean Macroregion protects the interests of all the citizens of the Mediterranean and protects the ideal, social, historical, cultural, environmental values of the whole Mediterranean, in a concretely subsidiary, social, participatory and supportive vision.